arlogn/easyshare/README.md

-Easily share web content on your diaspora pod.
+Easily share web content on your Diaspora* pod.

+<a href="http://arlogn.github.io/easyshare/">Read more.</a>